LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/dialog-starter.md

    <img style="width:700px" alt="The Intent button on the Dialog Starter interaction" src="img/ConvoBuilder/interactions_dialogStarter9.png">

-2. Use the **Assist** tool to associate the dialog starter with a domain.
+2. Use the [Assist tool](conversation-builder-assist.html) to associate the dialog starter with a domain.
 Then associate the dialog starter with an intent.
-This is discussed [here](conversation-builder-assist.html).

     For some practice with this, try the try the [Getting Started with Bot Building](tutorials-guides-getting-started-with-bot-building-overview.html) tutorial.